dejanbatanjac/dejanbatanjac.github.io/_posts/2021-01-29-activation-functions.md

 $f(x) =\left\{\begin{array}{ll}0 & \text { if } x<0 \\ 1 & \text { if } x \geq 0\end{array}\right.$
 </div>

-The problem with this function it is: derivate is not defined for $x=0$.
+The problem with this function is: derivate is not defined for $x=0$.

 ![binary step](/images/2021/01/bstep.png)